k-doering-NOAA/ssmse-wfc/docs/SSMSE_JOSS.md

-We found that managing the stock with more precaution in the face of episodic mortality resulted in both higher long-term catch and less variability in catch
+We found that managing the stock with more precaution in the face of episodic mortality resulted in both higher long-term catch and less variability in catch (\autoref{fig:case-study-violin}).
-\autoref{fig:case-study-violin}.
 However, managing the stock with more precaution comes at the cost of less short-term catch.
 These results were true regardless if natural mortality was correctly captured within the management strategy or not.

-Within the same management strategy, scenarios with higher spikes of natural mortality that were unaccounted for had slightly lower average catch, slightly higher catch variability, and slightly lower SSB.
-In the short term, catch was similar regardless of how high the unaccounted natural mortality spike was.
+Within the same management strategy, scenarios with higher spikes of natural mortality that were unaccounted for had slightly lower average catch, slightly higher catch variability, and slightly lower spawning biomass.
+In the short term, catch was similar regardless of the size of the natural mortality spikes in the OM.
-Although there were some consequences for not accounting for spikes in natural mortality, the performance metrics demonstrate that the choice of management strategy rather than capturing natural mortality correctly (or not) makes a bigger difference in performance.
+Although there were some consequences for not accounting for spikes in natural mortality, the performance metrics demonstrate that the choice of management strategy rather than capturing natural mortality correctly (or not) leads to a larger difference in performance.

-The result that managing with more precaution results in higher long-term yields and less variability in yields is not surprising given that the level of spawning biomass that results in maximum sustained yield (SSB<sub>MSY</sub>) is closer to SPR<sub>45</sub> than to SPR<sub>30</sub> for this population.
+The result that managing with more precaution results in higher long-term yields and less variability in yields is not surprising given that the level of spawning biomass that results in maximum sustainable yield is closer to $SPR_45$ than to $SPR_30$ for this population.
 Harford et al. (2018) used a custom-built MSE and found that managing with more precaution in the face of episodic mortality resulted in lower probabilities of overfishing and being overfished, but at the expense of lower catches.
 Here with